 \section{Results for $(1,2)$-, $(1,3)$- and $(2,2)$-extendible Brauer states}

-As the concrete results for given $(n,m)$-extendibility numbers are quite involved they can be found in Appendices \ref{sec:app_res1} , \ref{sec:app_res2} and \ref{sec:app_res3}.
-Here the main results are only presented in a qualitative manner.
+As an application of the general recipe given in Section \ref{sec:recipe}, we have explicitly determined the sets of $(1,2)$-, $(1,3)$- and $(2,2)$-extendible Brauer states.
+In this Section, we present the qualitative results, while the quantitative results can be found in Appendix \ref{sec:app_res}, along with a detailed derivation for the case of $(1,2)$-extendible Brauer states.

-To motivate the results, first the irreducible decomposition of the representations are presented to which the $(1,2)$-, $(1,3)$- and $(2,2)$-extendible Brauer states need to be invariant to.
+First, we present the irreducible decompositions of the representations to which the extending states need to be invariant in the $(1,2)$-, $(1,3)$- and $(2,2)$-extendibility scenarios.
 This is best done when the dimension is large enough, more precisely when $2(n + m) \leq d$ as the fusion rules of $\U(d)$ and $\Ort(d)$ become independent of the specific dimension by that point.

-Given the requirements imposed on the extending states, the irrep decomposition of the representation they have to be invariant to is the following for $2(n + m) \leq d$ in the $(1,2)$ case: